-New section 127A : unfair contracts with independent contractors
+Proposed section 127B: unfair contracts with independent contractors

-Proposed section 127A relates to the review of such contracts.
+Proposed section 127B relates to the review of such contracts.

-Under subsection 127A(1), "contract" is defined so that:
+Under subsection 127B(1), "contract" is defined so that:

-- the section applies to contracts for the performance of work which bind an independent contractor; - . the section does not apply to such contracts where the contract concerned is for the performance of work for private and domestic purposes, eg, where a householder engages an independent contractor for some work in relation to the householder's home.
+- the section applies to contracts for the performance of work which bind an independent contractor who is a member of an organisation of employees; - the section does not apply to such contracts where the contract concerned is for the performance of work for private and domestic purposes, e.g. where a householder engages an independent contractor for some work in relation to the householder's home.

-A further restriction on the types of contract covered is explained in the notes below on proposed section 127C.
+A further restriction on the types of contract covered is explained in the notes below on proposed section 127D.

-Subsection 127A(2) allows an application to be made to the AIRC for the review of a contract on the grounds that it is unfair, harsh or against the public interest.
+Subsection 127B(2) allows an application to be made to the AIRC for the review of a contract on the grounds that it is unfair, harsh or against the public interest.
 The review jurisdiction will only be exercisable by a Presidential Member or a Full Bench.

-Standing to apply for a review is given by proposed subsection 127A(3) to:
+Standing to apply for a review is given by proposed subsection 127B(3) to:

-. a party to the contract concerned;

-- . an organisation of employees to which the independent contractor belongs, acting with the member's written consent; - . an organisation or association of employers of which the person contracting for the services is a member, acting with that person's written consent.
+- a party to the contract concerned; - an organisation of employees to which the independent contractor belongs, acting with the member's consent; - an organisation [or association] of employers of which the person contracting for the services is a member, acting on that person's behalf.

-Proposed subsection 127A(4) makes it clear that the AIRC is not limited in what it may consider in deciding whether a contract is unfair.
+Proposed subsection 127B(4) makes it clear that the AIRC is not limited in what it may consider in deciding whether a contract is unfair.
 By way of illustration, however, certain criteria are set out:

-- . the relative strength of the parties' bargaining positions; - . whether there was any undue influence or pressure on, or unfair tactics used against, a party; - . whether the contract could undermine the skills of employees performing work in the industry concerned; - . whether the contract provides total remuneration that is, or is likely to be, less than that of an employee performing the work over the same period.
+- . the relative strength of the parties' bargaining positions; - whether there was any undue influence or pressure on, or unfair tactics used against, a party; - whether the contract could undermine the skills of employees performing work in the industry concerned; - whether the contract provides total remuneration that is, or is likely to be, less than that of an employee performing the work over the same period.

-Proposed subsection 127A(5) requires the AIRC, if it forms the opinion that a contract or a part of a contract is unfair, harsh or against the public interest, to record that opinion.
+Proposed subsection 127B(5) requires the AIRC, if it forms the opinion that a contract or a part of a contract is unfair, harsh or against the public interest, to record that opinion.

-Under proposed subsection 127A(6), the AIRC will be able to form such an oplnion, even if the particular ground on which it does so had not been canvassed in the application for review.
+Under proposed subsection 127B(6), the AIRC will be able to form such an opinion, even if the particular ground on which it does so had not been canvassed in the application for review.

-Proposed subsection 127A(7) requires the AIRC to act under the section in a way which furthers the objects of the Principal Act.
+Proposed subsection 127B(7) requires the AIRC to act under the section in a way which furthers the objects of the Principal Act.

-New section 127B : Commission may make orders about unfair contracts
+Proposed section 127C: Commission may make orders about unfair contracts

-Under this section, the AIRC will be able to make orders to set aside the whole or part of a contract or to vary the contract - proposed subsection 127B(1).
+Under this section, the AIRC will be able to make orders to set aside the whole or part of a contract, to vary the contract, and to make other orders in respect of the contractual relationship between the parties to the contract - proposed subsection 127C(1).

-Orders may only be prospective in operation [proposed subsection 127B(4)] and, under subsection 127B(2), may only be made for the purpose of placing the parties to the contract as nearly as practicable on a footing which redresses the unfairness.
+Orders may only be prospective in operation [proposed subsection 127C(4)] and, under subsection 127C(2), may only be made for the purpose of placing the parties to the contract as nearly as practicable on a footing which redresses the unfairness.

-The AIRC is to be able to make interim orders to preserve a party's position - proposed subsection 127B(3).
+The AIRC is to be able to make interim orders to preserve a party's position - proposed subsection 127C(3).

-Orders made under proposed section 127B are to be enforceable by the Federal Court on application by a party to the contract - proposed subsection 127B(5).
-Subsection 127B(5) will not exclude any jurisdiction that another court would otherwise have.
+Orders made under proposed section 127C are to be enforceable by the Federal Court on application by a party to the contract - proposed subsection 127C(5).
+Subsection 127C(5) will not exclude any jurisdiction that another court would otherwise have.

-A party to a reviewable contract is not prevented by these provisions from exercising any other legal rights which that party may have in respect of the contract - proposed subsection 127B(6).
+A party to a reviewable contract is not prevented by these provisions from exercising any other legal rights which that party may have in respect of the contract - proposed subsection 127C(6).